rabyj/IFT712/Project/Notes.md

 retest those with proper test set!!!!!!!!!!

 with 80/20 train/test (and n=0.8)
-and k=8 CV with that 80 (so leave-one out cross-valid) 0.971 (+/-0.034) for {'C': 0.8, 'l1_ratio': 0.4, 'penalty': 'elasticnet'}
+and k=8 CV with that 80 (so leave-one out of each class) 0.971 (+/-0.034) for {'C': 0.8, 'l1_ratio': 0.4, 'penalty': 'elasticnet'}
 0.975 accuracy on test set!